 We are looking forward to expanding our program to the Central Valley in 2018, while still keeping our Bay Area cohort group strong and vibrant.
 We are currently looking into rental space, qualified facilitators to train, and potential participants in the Central Valley.
 By late summer 2018, we will have tested out a pilot program in the Modesto / Turlock area.
 We will likely hold a second Central Valley event in winter, 2018.
 The Central Valley participants will also be invited to attend our fall Bay Area weekend retreat, and arrangements will be made to get them there.

 In the Bay Area, our program will continue with 2 weekend retreats, 3 one-day workshops, a fundraising party and holiday gathering.
+We will also continue to support our participants on an as needed basis through our confidential Facebook group and informal conversations by telephone and text.

 At the end of 2017, our Advisory Committee said goodbye and thank you to Amy Bank and we welcome Laura Guevara as her replacement.